sages-pl/src-python/docs/sonarqube/1-ui/1a-project.md

 ### Project Analysis

-SonarQube performs a **static code analysis** of the project, examining the source code for:

 - **Bugs**: Issues that could cause runtime errors or unexpected behavior.
 - **Vulnerabilities**: Potential security threats such as SQL injection or XSS.
 - **Code Smells**: Maintainability problems that may not be critical but